DPS2004/textadventure/README.md

 Some functions you should know:

+printtxt(path to text file): prints out an entire text file.
+Does not clear the screen.

 findline(line number): Finds said line in savefile.sav (if it exists)

 saveall(player name, masked man name, most recent checkpoint): Saves the game.
 Just input the variables right and you should be A-OK.